La Crosse River State Trail: West Salem to La Crosse

 Departing the wetlands, the trail travels again through a corridor of trees and bushes, past a golf course and toward the trailhead.
 After passing a gate on the trail, it crosses under a bridge that takes the Great River State Trail over the railroad tracks.
 It’s just a short climb uphill to the trailhead, which is well-equipped with a large parking lot, restrooms, picnic tables, park benches, drinking fountain, bike rack, and information kiosks.

 This trailhead may be reached by car from Interstate Highway 90.
-Take exit 5 and go south on Wisconsin State Highway 16.
+Take exit five and go south on Wisconsin State Highway 16.
 Drive 1.7 miles to County Highway B. Turn left (east) and go 0.3 mile to the trailhead entrance on the left (north).

-La Crosse and neighboring Onalaska have plenty of businesses for visiting trail-goers.
+La Crosse has plenty of businesses for visiting trail-goers.
 In downtown La Crosse, The Pearl Ice Cream Parlor & Confectionery treats patrons to an authentic 1930’s-style ice cream parlor experience.
 Closer to the trail in Onalaska, Crooked Pint Ale House is just 1.5 miles away.
 This Minnesota-based chain is known for their “Juicy Lucy” hamburgers and features a variety of beers.
 Also, a short distance from the trailhead is the Black Forest Bistro, a cafe featuring delicious German cuisine made from scratch.

 Map of trailheads and addresses along this section of the trail.